GamesBoost/FHS_CS1/README.md

 # FHS_CS1
-FHS Computer Science 1 workspace
+FHS Computer Science 1 Workspace
+Spring 2020

+This is an edit.